 The installation at Puyallup is an RC located at 622 4th Avenue S, in the City of Puyallup, Pierce County.
 The site consists of 1.35 acres, and 0.34 acres are surveyable.
-There are three buildings within the site.
+There are three buildings within the site: a Readiness Center built in 1954, a Vehicle Storage Building built in 1949 and a storage building built in 1988.
 Cultural resources surveys were completed in 2005 (E2M 2005a, 2005b), which included NRHP eligibility evaluations for all buildings over 50 years old and a reconnaissance archaeological survey.
 One NRHP-Eligible building, the Puyallup Armory, was identified at this facility.
 The property was identified as low risk for archaeological resources in the 2005 reconnaissance survey, but an updated survey would be recommended prior to future projects.